 Every woodworker, whether new or experienced, needs a good woodworking bench.
-Kelly Bacon, a licensed general contractor and member of The Spruce's Home Improvement Review Board, expands on what to look for when shopping for a woodworking bench: "A woodworking bench can be as simple as a piece of plywood on top of sawhorses or a beautiful workbench made with intricate joinery, fine hardwoods and a large and heavy footprint in your shop.
+Kelly Bacon, a licensed general contractor and member of The Spruce's Home Improvement Review Board, expands on what to look for when shopping for a woodworking bench: "A woodworking bench can be as simple as a piece of plywood on top of sawhorses or a beautiful workbench made with intricate joinery, fine hardwoods, and a large and heavy footprint in your shop.
 If you mostly do small woodworking projects, something light and portable will probably be sufficient.
-If you are building pieces of furniture where boring, planning and chiseling are required, a more substantial bench will work much better."
+If you are building pieces of furniture where boring, planing, and chiseling are required, a more substantial bench will work much better."

 "The main things I require when woodworking are a fairly thick wood tabletop that won’t “bounce” when hammering on chisels or deflect when planing or sawing.
 A sturdy base and good-quality vises and bench dogs are also musts."